jbeynar/dc-server/README.md

 ```

-## TypeScript watch and transpile
+## TypeScript
 ```
-tsc -w --pretty
+./node_modules/.bin/tsc
 ```

-You can also configure Webstorm to transpile them using options from tsconfig.json (Open settings and search for "use tsconfig.json")
+You can also configure WebStorm to transpile them using options from tsconfig.json (Open settings and search for "use tsconfig.json")

 ## DC job manager
 Listing job's tasks run: